hanslindetorp/iMusicXML/tracks.md

 iMusic("A").addLoopTrack("bass");
 ```

+Note: This creates one long part on each track.
+If you rather want to use several parts on a track, please check out [Parts](parts.md)

 ### Looping
 To specify different loop lengths for different tracks; use the "loopEnd"-property (It is specified as a string with the syntax "bar.beat":